-From our formation in August 2014 through the second quarter of 2017, Denton High Cares has awarded almost $100,000 in grants to deserving members of the Denton High School Family.
+Since our formation in August 2014, Denton High Cares has awarded over $120,000 in grants to deserving members of the Denton High School Family.
 We have made grants for needs including groceries, utility bills, car payments, rent and mortgage payments, travel expenses related to receiving medical treatment, up to and including assisting with a down payment on a mortgage.
-To preserve our funds and help the greatest number of people that we can, our standard grant limit is $1,000, but the Board has authorized special fundraising campaigns for larger grants under extraordinary circumstances.
+To preserve our funds and help the greatest number of people that we can, our standard grant limit is $2,000, but the Board of Directors has authorized special fundraising campaigns for larger grants under extraordinary circumstances.
 The bottom line is this: we will help a deserving applicant in any way that we can.
 That's why we're here.

 Here's what some of our grant recipients have said after receiving their grants from the Foundation.

 As a DHS Cares applicant, my husband fell into several applicable categories: DHS alumni, DHS employee’s spouse, and a child of a DHS alumni.
 We love this town and chose to raise our children here.

 The financial burdens associated with my husband's long term illness were overwhelming and exhausting.
 Even with the assistance of medical insurance, our lives were drastically affected by the reduced income and the amount of personal care he required as the brain tumor returned.
 DHS Cares not only offered some financial relief, but gave us the gift of community as we went through this challenging life altering event.
 I’m proud to be a DHS BRONCO alumni and employee, and hope to be able to pay it forward amongst our Denton family someday.
 I am truly grateful for my hometown, its value on our community and its dedication to taking care of one another.

 Thank you from the bottom of my heart!
 I feel like I will be able to breathe now.
 It means the world to me.
 I've never reached out before and the fact that you wouldn't give up on me is so touching.
 I will pay this forward when I am able.
 God bless y'all!!